tudorioan903/german-power-consumption-analysis/README.md

 ➡️ These patterns suggest that the nuclear phase-out was primarily compensated by both increased fossil fuel usage and a gradual expansion of renewable energy sources.

+## 📊 Key Metrics (Nuclear Phase-Out)

+- ☢️ Nuclear generation dropped from ~3500 MW to near zero after April 2023, confirming the complete phase-out

+- ⬛ Fossil fuel generation decreased by ~15.8% after the phase-out period

+- 🟩 Renewable generation increased by ~6.7%, contributing to the energy mix transition

+- ⚖️ The energy mix shifted toward a higher share of renewables, while overall reliance on fossil fuels declined

+➡️ The data suggests that the nuclear phase-out was not compensated by increased fossil fuel usage, but rather by a combination of renewable growth and reduced overall generation.